Sex assignment

-Sex assignment (also known as gender assignment (Note: See differences in sex and gender)) is the discernment of an infant's sex, typically made at birth based on an examination of the newborn's external genitalia by a healthcare provider such as a midwife, nurse, or physician.
+Sex assignment or gender assignment (Note: See differences in sex and gender) is the discernment of an infant's sex, typically made at birth based on an examination of the newborn's external genitalia by a healthcare provider such as a midwife, nurse, or physician.
 In the vast majority of cases (99.95%), sex is assigned unambiguously at birth.
-However, in about 1 in 2000 births, the baby's genitals may not clearly indicate male or female, necessitating additional diagnostic steps, and deferring sex assignment.

-In most countries the healthcare provider's determination, along with other details of the birth, is by law recorded on an official document and submitted to the government for later issuance of a birth certificate and for other legal purposes.
+However, in about 1 in 2000 births, the baby's genitals may not clearly appear male or female, necessitating additional diagnostic steps, and deferring sex assignment.
+In most countries, healthcare providers submit a record of the infant's assigned sex and other details of the birth to the government for later issuance of a birth certificate and for other legal purposes.

 The prevalence of intersex conditions, where a baby's sex characteristics do not conform strictly to typical definitions of male or female, ranges between 0.018% and 1.7%.
 While some intersex conditions result in genital ambiguity (approximately 0.02% to 0.05% of births), others present genitalia that are distinctly male or female, which may delay the recognition of an intersex condition until later in life.

-When assigning sex to intersex individuals, some healthcare providers may consider the gender identity that most people with a similar intersex condition develop, although such assignments may be revised as the individual matures.
+When assigning sex to intersex individuals, some healthcare providers may consider the gender identity that most people with a similar intersex condition eventually develop, although such assignments may be revised as the individual matures.

 The use of surgical or hormonal interventions to reinforce sex assignments in intersex individuals without informed consent is considered a violation of human rights, according to the Office of the United Nations High Commissioner for Human Rights.

-Societally and medically, it is generally assumed that a person's gender identity will align with the sex assigned at birth, making them cisgender.
+Societally and medically, it is generally assumed that a person's gender identity will align with their assigned sex, making them cisgender.
 However, for a minority, assigned sex and gender identity do not coincide, leading to transgender identity experiences.

 Terminology

-Sex assignment refers to the identification of an infant's sex at birth, typically based on observable physical characteristics.
-This is also known as gender assignment.

 In clinical and medical contexts, terms such as "birth-assigned sex" or "birth-assigned gender" are used to describe the sex identified at birth, or sex assigned at birth, or SAAB, while "assigned sex" and "assigned gender" may also refer to any subsequent reassignments, especially common among intersex individuals.

 The terminology has evolved across various editions of the Diagnostic and Statistical Manual of Mental Disorders (DSM) maintained by the American Psychiatric Association.
 Initially, the third edition of the DSM referred to "anatomic sex".
 By the fourth edition in 1994, the term "assigned sex" was introduced, with subsequent editions also using "biological sex" and "natal gender".
 The latest revision in 2022 streamlined the language to consistently use "sex assignment".

 A 2006 consensus statement on intersex conditions also adopted the terms "assigned sex" and "assigned gender".
 Sex is assigned as either male or female, leading to specific terms: